CLASSICAL LOST AND FOUND

 Soloist Danny Driver makes a welcome return to these pages (see the newsletter of 18 December 2008), delivering superb performances of both works.
 Besides being technically demanding, they require great attention to dynamics and rhythmic detail, which present no problem for Driver.
 His deft sensitive playing along with the magnificent support he receives from Scottish-born conductor Rory Macdonald and the BBC Scottish Symphony Orchestra show off both concertos to best advantage.

-Like Driver's earlier recording for Hyperion referenced above, the one here was done in City Halls (presumably the Grand Hall), Glasgow by the same producer and engineers.
+Like Driver's earlier recording for Hyperion referenced above, the one here was done in City Halls Concert Hall, Glasgow by the same producer and engineers.
 However, this time around the microphone setup seems to produce an equally wide but more recessed soundstage in slightly wetter surroundings.